pygfx/pylinalg/CONVENTIONS.md

 operations in pygfx and applications based on pygfx, we adhere to a number of standard coordinate frame conventions to align with expectations from pygfx.

+To start with, we identify three important coordinate frames that we use as
+references:

+1. **world**: The world frame is the (global) inertial reference frame.
+All other coordinate frames are positioned relative to *world*; either explicitly or implicitly by being placed relative to a sequence of frames that were previously placed relative to *world*.
+This creates a graph of coordinate frames (called the scene graph), whith *world* at its root and it allows finding a transformation matrix between pairs of coordinate frames.
+2. **local**: The local frame is the coordinate frame in which an object's vertices are expressed.
+For example, when inspecting the position of a cube's corners, then the numerical values of the corners are given in the cube's *local frame*.
+3. **parent**: The parent frame is the coordinate frame in which an object's pose (position + orientation) are expressed. *Parent* can either be the inertial reference frame (world) or it can be another object's local frame.
+   An object's position is always relative to its parent; for example, if a lightbulb has a lamp's local frame as it's parent, then the lightbulb's position expressed in world coordinates will change whenever the position of lamp changes, i.e., if the lamp moves, so does the lightbulb.

+Further, when talking about transformation matrices and coordinate transforms, we use two additional frames to avoid confusion:

+* **source**: The source frame is the coordinate frame in which to-be-transformed vectors are expressed, i.e., it is the reference frame of the input vectors.
+* **target**: The target frame is the coordinate frame in which transformed vectors are expressed, i.e., it is the reference frame of the output vectors.

 Generally there are four transform steps when going from an object's local space, all the way to screen space: